josemfche/josemfche/README.md

 FullStack Sotfware Developer
 ----------------------------

 Always eager to learn new things, my journey has lead me to several paths among which are frontend and backend development with languages like Python, Ruby, Php and Javascript; blockchain development with Rust and Solidity and some DevOps tasks to put my work online.
 Currently working with MERN stack and Solana, I believe in collaboration and communication to achieve goals in every project that I participate.
-3 years of profesional work experience and counting!
 Give me a Hi!

 * 🌍  I'm based in Caracas, Venezuela
 * ✉️  You can contact me at [josemfcheo@gmail.com](mailto:josemfcheo@gmail.com)